Cell as Point: One-Stage Framework for Efficient Cell Tracking: Introduction

 \section{Introduction}

 Cells are the fundamental units of organs in the human body~\cite{emami2021computerized}.
 Cell events are diverse, continuously changing, and intricate, involving cell migration (translocation), mitosis (division), and apoptosis (death)~\cite{li2008cell}.
 Cell tracking is the task of keeping track of each cell's location and reconstructing cell lineages (mother-daughter relations), which help develop preventive therapies~\cite{rodriguez2012cell} and drug discovery~\cite{eccles2005cell}.
 Traditional methods of manual tracking demand significant resources and expertise to achieve reliable results.
-This complexity creates a pressing need for efficient, automated cell tracking systems.
+These challenges highlight the necessity for developing efficient and automated cell tracking systems.

-Indeed, several existing works and platforms~\cite{gomez2024celltrackscolab,fedorchuk2025deepkymotracker,gallusser2024trackastra} have demonstrated relatively effective performance in achieving automated cell tracking.
-The taxonomies of strategies typically involve segmentation followed by linking (SegLnk)~\cite{Akbas_2018_ECCV_Workshops,moen2019accurate}, segmentation and linking (Seg\&Lnk)~\cite{chen2021celltrack,lewis2021spatial, embedTrack}, or even detection prior to the segmentation and linking stages (DetSegLnk~\cite{pena2020j} or DetLnkSeg~\cite{li2008cell,girkin2018light})~\cite{mavska2023cell}.
-Also, frameworks~\cite{Hayashida2020MPM,Hayashida_2022_WACV} often incorporate isolated data-preprocessing stages to represent cell tracking data.
+Several existing works and platforms~\cite{gomez2024celltrackscolab,gallusser2024trackastra} have demonstrated effective performance in achieving automated cell tracking.
+The taxonomies of strategies typically involve segmentation followed by linking (SegLnk)~\cite{moen2019accurate}, segmentation and linking (Seg-\&Lnk)~\cite{embedTrack}, or even detection prior to the segmentation and linking stages (DetSegLnk~\cite{pena2020j} or DetLnkSeg~\cite{li2008cell})~\cite{mavska2023cell}.
+Also, frameworks~\cite{Hayashida2020MPM,Hayashida_2022_WACV} often incorporate isolated data preprocessing stages to represent cell tracking data.
 These multi-stage cell tracking pipelines can limit the overall performance of the framework, constrained by the errors that occur at earlier stages and are accumulated and amplified at subsequent stages~\cite{Li_2022_CVPR}.
-Additionally, a multi-stage framework involving both detection/segmentation and tracking not only requires the tracking ground-truth but also demands additional labels, \ie, high-quality segmentation masks, to train the model.
-It is highly labor-intensive and time-consuming to produce the data annotation, rendering such methods impractical for clinical applications~\cite{8889674}.
+Additionally, a multi-stage framework involving both detection/segmentation and tracking not only requires the tracking ground truth but also demands additional labels, i.e., high-quality segmentation masks, to train the model.
+It is highly labor-intensive and time-consuming to produce the data annotation, rendering such methods impractical for clinical applications.